Key Industries That Benefit From Professional Translation Services

 Healthcare and Medicine

-Researchers from the London School of Hygiene and Tropical Medicine found that healthcare professionals were routinely turning to Google Translate to bridge language gaps and warned strongly against relying on it.
+Researchers from the London School of Hygiene and Tropical Medicine have warned strongly against healthcare professionals relying on free tools like Google Translate to bridge language gaps.
 The stakes are simply too high.

 Medical translation covers a wide range of documents and situations: